nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-We branch the processing according to the type of system call.
-This time, we will implement the processing corresponding to `SYS_PUTCHAR`, which simply outputs the character stored in the `a0` register.
+It determines the type of system call by checking the value of the `a3` register.
+Now we only have one system call, `SYS_PUTCHAR`, which simply outputs the character stored in the `a0` register.

 ## Test the system call

-Now that we have implemented the system call, let's test it.
+You've implemented the system call.
+Let's try it out!

 Do you remember the implementation of the `printf` function in `common.c`?
-This function calls the `putchar` function to display characters.
+It calls the `putchar` function to display characters.
 Since we have just implemented `putchar` in the userland library, we can use it as is:

 ```c:shell.c {2}
 void main(void) {